mv-2112/canonical-openstack-docs/reference/concepts/architecture.rst

-In a single-node deployment, all of the components of the deployed OpenStack Cloud reside on the same node; networking is typically configured so that access to the OpenStack API’s, Dashboard and Instances is local and can only be access directly from the node being used.
+In a single-node deployment, all of the components of the deployed OpenStack Cloud reside on the same node; networking is typically configured so that access to the OpenStack APIs, Dashboard and Instances is local and can only be access directly from the node being used.